AichaMbongo/Personal-Porfolio/README.md

 To run this project locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/AichaMbongo/Personal-Porfolio`
+1. Clone the repository: `git clone <repository-url>`
-2. Navigate to the project directory: `personal portfolio`
+2. Navigate to the project directory: `cd portfolio-website`
 3. Open the `index.html` file in your web browser.

-You can also visit my website at [https://personal-porfolio-production.up.railway.app/].
+You can also visit my website at [].
 # Personal-Porfolio